Vladimir-Hu/course_project/README.md

 # Use MEGA GUI to convert

 ```
-## Constuction of phylogentic tree
+## Constuction of phylogenetic tree
 ### Neibour Join Tree
 * Use MEGA to construct NJ-Tree
     * JC69 model